litestar-org/litestar/docs/usage/9-testing/1-test-client.md

 # Test Client

-Starlite extends the Starlette testing client, which in turn is built using the [httpx](https://github.com/encode/httpx) library.
+Starlite's test client is built on top of the [httpx](https://github.com/encode/httpx) library.
 To use the test client you should pass to it an instance of Starlite as the `app` kwarg.